 Valentine’s crafts for kids that use up scrap items in the house are always a plus in my book.
 DIY crayons might look sophisticated, but they’re easy peasy to make.
 You don’t even need any craft supplies for this one.

 I have silicone molds that I specifically use for things like lotion bars and sugar scrub cubes.
 If you plan on using a mold for food, like vitamin C gummies, then keep it separate from your crafting molds.

 - Heart-shaped silicone mold (or another shape if you prefer)

 - Preheat the oven to 275 degrees.

-- Help your child snap or cut the crayons into smaller pieces if they’re on the large side.
+- Help your child take the paper off the crayons and snap or cut them into smaller pieces if they’re on the large side.

-- Place the crayon pieces into the silicone mold.
-They can use one color for each mold, or mix and match for a multicolored crayon.
+- Place the crayon pieces into the silicone molds.
+They can use one color for each mold or mix and match for a multicolored crayon.

 - Put the silicone mold onto a baking sheet for more stability, and bake the crayons in the oven for about 10-15 minutes or until melted.

 - Allow the crayons to cool completely before removing them from the mold.